 In this subsection we check whether our main results are robust to different parametrizations, including of the uncertain fiscal parameters described in Section 4.
 The first column of Table 7 report the baseline results while columns 2-7 reports the robustness checks.
 Overall, we find that our conclusions continue to hold under the alternative calibrations explored.
 We generally find mild differences relative to the baseline results (with some exceptions in public debt and welfare) due to the fact that we change the calibration for both the disaster- and non-disaster-prone countries but we keep the distribution of the shocks as in the baseline.
 It is noteworthy that the alternative calibrations affect the differences in GDP growth only at the third decimal digit.
-This is due to the fact that the stochastic trend growth of the economy is affected by TFP, which in turn is affected by the realizations of natural disasters.
-In the robustness checks we keep the distribution of the shocks as in the baseline scenario, leaving the trend growth of the economy unchanged.
+This is due to the fact that the stochastic trend growth of the economy is affected by the realizations of natural disasters.
+In the robustness checks we keep the distribution of the shocks as in the baseline.
+It even growth of the economy unchanged.

 Tax Rule.
 We first change the parameters of the tax rule (22) by alternatively increasing the reaction to deviations of public debt from the steady state and by lowering its persistence.
 The baseline calibration of the reaction parameter ($\rho{\tau b} = 0.225$) is the lowest that guarantees the stability of the model.
 We therefore check how our results are affected by increasing it to 0.30.
 Column 2 of Table 7 shows that while the increase in public debt is mitigated, a higher reaction to public debt has no material effect on the rest of the results, with differences in the simulation averages and welfare loss of disaster-prone relative to non-disaster-prone countries of the same order of magnitude as the baseline.
-Next, we reduce the persistence of the changes in the tax rate in reaction to public debt to $\rho{\tau} = 0.85$ from the value of
+Next, we reduce the persistence of the changes in the tax rate in reaction to public debt to $\rho{\tau} = 0.85$ from the value of 0.90 assumed in the baseline.38 Column 3 of Table 7 suggests that macroeconomic outcomes and welfare would be worse than the baseline, especially as regards public debt, the increase of which is more than twice than in the baseline calibration.
+Overall, however, the main implications of our baseline results continue to hold under these alternative calibrations of the fiscal rule.